gregorlorenzo/react-tanstack-crud/README.md

-LLL d yyyy# KPOP Idol Table using TanStack, React, Express, and MongoDB
+# KPOP Idol Table using TanStack, React, Express, and MongoDB

 This project serves as a practice in creating CRUD operations using TanStack's table and query libraries.
 The backend is built with Express.js and MongoDB, providing a foundation for managing KPOP idols' information.